f5devcentral/f5-agility-labs-xc/docs/class9/lab2.rst

 +----------------------------------------------+

 3- Select the **Distribured Cloud** *Provider* configured in the previous task, enter the required note in the text box, and click **Conversion Summary**.
+Notice that you can select multiple *Providers* if you wish to *simultaneously* deploy this WAF policy to different platforms.

 +----------------------------------------------+
 | .. image:: _static/PSXCDeploy4.png           |